COPS-IITBHU/csoc-dev-week4/README.md

 ### Ending Note
 Every contribution no matter how big or small plays an important role in the development of the project.
 Your contribution counts and can be rewarding at times too.
-So, get started and keep contributin.
+So, get started and keep contributing.